-John Goltrip was one of the four children of William Goltrip and his wife Ann (née Langford) of Witcham, Cambridgeshire, England.
+John Goltrip (also known as John Gaultrip and John Coultrup) was the third of the four children of William Gotrop and his wife Ann Langford of Witcham, Cambridgeshire, England.

-John married Elizabeth Paget of Littleport, and the couple had six known children.
+John married Elizabeth Paget of Littleport, and they raised a family evetually of six children.

-A book published in 1893 (but now available once more from The Littleport Society) contains a detailed account of the Littleport Riots.
+A book published in 1893 (re-published by The Littleport Society) contains a detailed account of the Littleport Riots.
 An extract, naming John reads;

-On the 1841 and 1851 census, both John and his wife Elizabeth appear with their daughter's family and on the 1861 census, having been widowed, only John appears living with his daughter and her family in Camel Road, Littleport, Cambridgeshire.
+On the 1841 and 1851 censuses, both John and his wife Elizabeth are living with her daughter's family, and by the time of the 1861 census, having been widowed, only John appears living with his daughter and her family in Camel Road, Littleport, Cambridgeshire.

 - Sarah Goltrip (1806-1807)